 The negative or destructive behaviors of borderline personality disorder are intense.
-These behaviors occur over a long period of time, often in combination with other disorders such as depression, anxiety, or other mental health problems.
+These behaviors occur over a long period of time.
+They often occur in combination with other disorders such as depression, anxiety, or other mental health problems.
 People with this disorder often have problems with substance abuse, gambling, or eating disorders.

-Although there is no cure for borderline personality disorder, symptoms are often treated with counseling and medicines such as antidepressants or mood stabilizers.
+There is no cure for borderline personality disorder.
+But symptoms are often treated with counseling and medicines such as antidepressants or mood stabilizers.
 Most people who are treated for borderline personality disorder do get better over time.
 But treatment can be difficult, and recovery can take years.

 Author: Healthwise Staff

 Medical Review: Sarah Marshall, MD - Family Medicine & Lisa S. Weinstock, MD - Psychiatry